Dragon Age: Origins: Accolades

 Origins gained recognition from several gaming publications for its achievements.
 At the AIAS' 13th Annual Interactive Achievement Awards (now known as the D.I.C.E.
 Awards), the game was honored as 2009's "Role-Playing/Massively Multiplayer Game of the Year", along with receiving a nomination for 2009's "Game of the Year".
 At the 2009 Spike Video Game Awards, Dragon Age: Origins received the Best PC Game and Best RPG awards.
 It was chosen as the PC Game of the Year, Best Xbox 360 RPG of the Year, Best Story of the Year, and Best PC Role-Playing Game of the Year by IGN.
 The game also received Giant Bombs Best PC Game of 2009 award and Game of the Year 2009 and RPG of the Year awards from U.S. PC Gamer.
+At the inaugural Canadian Videogame Awards in 2010, it was crowned Game of the Year.
 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.